luleon98/first-static-website/README.md

 - HTML

 ## Deployment / Setup
-1. Create an S3 bucket, unblock public access settings, enable versioning in case of wanting to update files but have restore as a possibily, and enable
+1. Create an S3 bucket, unblock public access, and enable versioning (useful for restoring previous file versions).
-2. Upload index.html, error.html, tokyo.jpg, jerry.gif and jerry-2.gif.
+2. Upload the website files: index.html, error.html, tokyo.jpg, jerry.gif, and jerry-2.gif.
-3. Enable static website hosting and configure bucket policy for public read.
+3. Enable static website hosting and configure the bucket policy for public read access.
-4. Deploy website in Amplify to create HTTPS access.
+4. Deploy the website via AWS Amplify to get HTTPS access automatically.

 ## Features and Learning
 - Hosting static websites in the cloud.
-- Configuring bucket policies and versioning files as files were updated from trial and testing code.
+- Configuring bucket policies and managing file versioning during testing and updates.
 - Using Amplify to create HTTPS access.

 ## Future Improvements
-- Add a custom domain via Route 53 (Saving this for when creating my own website to show portfolio).
+- Add a custom domain via Route 53 (Planned for a future personal portfolio site).
 - Learn more HTML and website design to give more personality and personal touch to websites.

 ## Reflection